-Netflix Organizational Change History
+Purpose of Netflix Organizational Change

-How Netflix Handle the Forces of Organizational Change
+How Netflix Handle the Organizational Change Forces

 Conclusion and Takeaway

-Netflix started its journey as an ordinary company but it has achieved a competitive advantage for changing its business model in order to fulfil customer demand.
+Netflix started its journey as an ordinary company, but it has achieved a competitive advantage by changing its business model to fulfill customer demand.
 The authority of the company changed its feature to cope with new technology.
 It has made two changes in 1999 and 2007.
 However, the video streaming service brought huge popularity and income for the company that launched in 2007.
 Based on the discussion, the author has determined some takeaways that can be a key point for any company.
-Firstly, it is very important to change the company feature to fulfill customers’ expectations.
+Firstly, it is essential to change the company feature to fulfill customers’ expectations.

 |Corfield, J. (2017).
 Network vs. Netflix: a comparative content analysis of demographics across prime-time television and Netflix Original Programming.

-- Reed, A., & Kranch, M. (2017, March).
+Reed, A., & Kranch, M. (2017, March).
 Identifying HTTPS-protected Netflix videos in real-time.
 In Proceedings of the Seventh ACM on Conference on Data and Application Security and Privacy (pp. 361-368).